Skip to main content

 Internships with the Maternal Health Initiative

-The Maternal Health Initiative (MHI) is seeking a paid hybrid part-time intern to contribute to the Dot-Mom column of the award-winning blog, New Security Beat; network with leading experts in the maternal health, reproductive health, and gender equity fields; and work closely with the friendly, dynamic MHI team to develop communications and programmatic skills.
+The Maternal Health Initiative (MHI) is seeking a paid hybrid summer intern to contribute to the Dot-Mom column of the award-winning blog, New Security Beat; network with leading experts in the maternal health, reproductive health, and gender equity fields; and work closely with the friendly, dynamic MHI team to develop communications and programmatic skills.

 TypeInternship